BACC9 – 2017 EVENT PROGRAM

 Part 4: Breakout Session #2: Stakeholder Session — Engaging our peers.
 (90 min. — 1:30 – 3:00pm)

-Attendees will be assigned to one of five break-out groups, this time organized by stakeholder type: (1) entrepreneurs (2) personal support providers (mentors, networks, emotional support providers) (3) business support (training programs, accelerators, incubators) (4) environment/infrastructure support (regulatory entities, governmental officials, co-working spaces, corporate culture creators) and (5) financial support (lenders, investors, corporate funders, etc.).
+Attendees will be assigned to one of the following break-out groups, this time organized by stakeholder type: (1) entrepreneurs (2) personal support providers (mentors, networks, emotional support providers) (3) business support (training programs, accelerators, incubators) (4) environment/infrastructure support (regulatory entities, governmental officials, co-working spaces, corporate culture creators) (5) financial support (lenders, investors, corporate funders, etc.), and (6) consumer support (the market).

 Each stakeholder group will again be led by one Bay Area Entrepreneurship Navigator, who acts as a facilitator for the group’s first discussion.
 The Navigator has been trained by the ALLIANCE to provide facilitation and guidance for this discussion.